paulloy/Mourne-Book-Club/README.md

     1. Form submits successfully when *Join Our Mailing List (Optional)* is checked alongside the required information.
     1. Form submits successfully when all inputs are filled.

+1. Login
+    1. Clicking on Login will successfully bring up the *LOGIN* modal on every page.
+    1. Clicking Login with empty inputs will display an error message.
+    1. Clicking Login with only the email filled will display an error message.
+    1. Submitting *Your Email* without an @ symbol will display an error message.
+    1. Clicking Login with only the password filled will display an error message.
+    1. Clicking Login with both filled but a password shorter than 8 characters will display an error message.
+    1. Form will submit when email is entered with a password with 8 or more characters.
+    1. Clicking on the register hyperlink will successfully close the Login modal and bring up the register Modal.

+Bug:
+When the Modal appears in a browser window, the modal has a padding-right: 17px; When this happens the background image on index.html will stretch.

 ## Deployment

 ## Credits